Swordcery is a new roguelike from ex-God of War devs where you wield 100s of magic swords

 "The next day I hit up my buddy Mike and told him about it and we just thought it'd be so cool to see that circular blade spinning and unleash a devastating cutter blade projectile that would look like it was slicing the ground," Thurakichprempri says.

 Swordcery has a free demo on Steam you can check out now.
+The prologue includes 21 swords, but more than 100 swords are planned for the full release.
 It's coming to PC sometime in the unspecified future, but the goal is to launch it on Switch and other consoles as well.
-If you like what you see, the game just launched its Kickstarter where you can pledge your support.
+If you like what you see, there's a Kickstarter you can use to pledge your support.

 Here are all of the new games of 2021 still to come.